manuelcorralesglb/rubybootcamp/README.md

 ### Topic 4: CRUD
   1. Create a new route, a new method in the controller and a view to display a form to create a new Team.
-  2. Complete the routes and methods to have a full CRUD of the Team entity.
+  2. Implement all steps needed to have a page that lists all the teams.
+  3. Add edit and delete links next to each team in the listing page.
+  4. Implement the edit and delete actions.
-  3. Add validations to the Team model so the name can't be empty.
+  5. Add validations to the Team model so the name can't be empty when creating or updating a Team.
----
 Key points:
   * Use Rails convention to name the methods in the controller.
   * Use Rails form helpers.
+  * Use Rails link helpers.
   * Reuse the form in both create and update pages by creating a partial.

 ### Topic 5: REST/JSON